 In addition, if you change your registered agent, or your current agent resigns, you’ll need to keep the Commonwealth informed so they can update their contact information.
-Miss one of their communications and your LLC in Virginia might end up falling out of good standing or, even worse, administratively dissolved.
+Miss one of their communications and your LLC in Virginia might end up falling out of good standing or, even worse, being administratively dissolved.